How to Child-Proof Your Home and Make it Kid Friendly

 Blinds and curtains

 If your curtains tie up with a rope, ensure this is shortened or stored out of reach as it could pose a strangulation hazard to your child.
-Cordless blinds and curtains are the best option when there are kids in the house, but if this isn’t achievable then make every effort to shorten cords and keep them out of the way.
+Cordless blinds and curtains are the best option to child proof your home when there are kids in the house, but if this isn’t achievable then make every effort to shorten cords and keep them out of the way.

 Doors and windows